 Scholarship Enrollment Requirements

-You must be enrolled in at least 15 credit hours each semester to receive your scholarship award.
+You must be enrolled in at least 12 UALR main campus credit hours the first fall semester and 15 UALR main campus credit hours for each subsequent spring and fall semester to receive the scholarship award.
 You must be fully admitted as a degree-seeking student working toward your first baccalaureate degree.
 Funds are only awarded for undergraduate coursework.
 By successfully completing required annual enrollment, you’ll be on track toward completing your degree in four years.

 Scholarship Renewal Requirements

 You must make academic progress toward earning your degree and be in good standing with the university.
 Students who go on academic probation at the end of fall semester will lose their award immediately; all other students will be reviewed at the end of the spring semester to determine if the scholarship may be renewed for the next academic year.
 At the end of the spring semester, you must have earned at least a 3.0 cumulative UALR grade point average and you must have completed at least 30 UALR credit hours.
 The Freshman Award requires only a 2.00 cumulative GPA along with the above mentioned hour requirements.
 International Award recipients must maintain a 2.00 cumulative GPA, earn regular satisfactory academic progress, and adhere to the above mentioned requirements.
 The one exception is for the student’s freshman year, when only 27 UALR credit hours are required.

 The scholarshp forgiveness option allows a student to make up GPA or credit hour deficiencies during the summer by taking classes at UALR before the next fall semester.
 Contact the Office of Financial Aid for scholarship renewal review after summer course completion.